TargetedEntropy/oogame/README.md

 # ML Education Game with Local LLM

 An interactive educational game that teaches machine learning fundamentals using a local LLM (Gemma 3n) via Ollama.
+Now featuring modern UI with pygame_gui and pygame-menu!

 ## Features